 Before we start, let me remind you that you will find the transcript of this episode in a link I will leave in the description of this episode.
 I will also leave a link to Patreon where you can support English Plus Podcast by becoming a patron of the show.
-When you do that, you will have our never-ending gratitude, of course, and you will also get exclusive PDF practice worksheets with every single episode we release.

 And now without further ado, let’s start with our star book for today, our immortal book, Don Quixote by Miguel De Cervantes.

 We’ll explore the comic novel of Don Quixote De La Mancha and its author Miguel de Cervantes Saavedra.
 This great novel is about Don Quixote, a poor country gentleman from La Mancha in central Spain, who has an obsession for reading tales of chivalry.
 This incessant reading makes him insane.
 He becomes in his fevered imagination, a noble knight and sets off in search of adventure, to right the wrongs of the world.
 To Don Quixote, everyday objects seem to pose irresistible heroic challenges.
 The result is a lengthy and comic series of absurd exploits, which also raise questions about fact and fiction, reality and illusion.